troutacular/_starter/README.md

 These files will be combined (concatenated), minified, and renamed to the value in the `gulpfile.js` variable `paths.js.output.basename` with the extension `.min.js` attached.

+### Vendor Scripts

+Javascript files in `assets-source/js/vendor` will run jshint on the file and compile to `assets/js/vendor`.
+These are third party scripts maintained by other developers/organizations.

+_These files will not run jshint or be concatenated or minified._

 ### Admin Scripts

 Javascript files in `assets-source/js/admin` will run jshint on the file and compile to `assets/js/admin`.

-_These files will not be concatenated or minified._

-### Vendor Scripts

-Javascript files in `assets-source/js/vendor` will run jshint on the file and compile to `assets/js/vendor`.
+These are intended to be individual scripts for WP-Admin.

-_These files will not be concatenated or minified._
+_These files will not run jshint or be concatenated or minified._

 ## CSS